rydmike/flex_color_scheme/README.md

 # API Intro and Guide

-The API documentation for FlexColorScheme is very thorough and complete.
+The API reference documentation for FlexColorScheme is very thorough and complete.
-It usually covers any question you might have and more.
-Automatically generated API docs from source code document comments are available [here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/flex_color_scheme-library.html).
+It usually covers any question you might have, and more.
+The automatically generated API docs from source code document comments are available [here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/flex_color_scheme-library.html).